labzero/adpq/README.md

 **_Note:_** You can create additional Requester accounts by logging in with any unique username and the password “user”.
 This may be helpful for cart & reporting testing.

 # Table of Contents
-* Introduction
 * Setup Instructions
 * Technical Approach
 * Playbook Adherence
 * Requirements List

-# Introduction
-The Lab Zero team’s approach to product development and software delivery is very close to the steps outlined in the U.S. Digital Services Playbook.
-In the abbreviated timeline for this assessment, our team engaged with target users to gain deeper understanding of their needs in order to produce and test designs as solutions.
-Collaboration between roles let the team choose best-of-breed designs that could be feasibly delivered within the timeline.
-Our engineers chose modern tools that supported our need to bring features together quickly and deliver them continually through the timeline with a high degree of quality.
-The team’s high level of rigor in engineering —gleaned from years of experience delivering mission-critical applications—results in code that’s easy to adapt to meet evolving business needs.

 # Setup Instructions